hotosm/fAIr/backend/README.md

 ## Environment

 `.env` is read by `pydantic-settings`.
 Empty values are treated as unset and fall back to defaults.
-Required vars raise at process boot if missing. `SecretStr` values are masked in tracebacks. `.env.example` mirrors the tables below.
+Required vars raise at process boot if missing. `SecretStr` values are masked in tracebacks. `.env_example` mirrors the tables below.

 ### Core Django